 5 Steps You Must Take To Ensure Data Resiliency (And Why #5 Might Surprise You!)

-Data resiliency is the talk of IT these days and for good reasons.
-Data breaches continue to soar—IT Governance recently posted that its research identified 100 publicly disclosed incidents just in March 2023, accounting for 41,970,182 breached records
+Data resiliency is the talk of IT these days, and for good reasons.
+Data breaches continue to soar.
+IT Governance recently posted that global data breaches and cyberattacks resulted in a breathtaking 719,366,482 records breached in February of this year alone.

-Meanwhile, Sophos’ State of Ransomware 2023 report found that 66 percent of those surveyed said their organizations were hit by ransomware last year, with 76 percent of those attacks succeeding in encrypting the victims’ data.
+Meanwhile, Sophos’ State of Ransomware 2023 report found that 66 percent of those surveyed said their organizations were hit by ransomware last year, and 76 percent of those attacks succeeded in encrypting the victims’ data.

 Data Resiliency: Preparing for the Worst

-With so many threats, ensuring your data is resilient is the only way to ensure your organization can spring back from any attack, breach, natural disaster, hardware failure, or other incident.
-While many IT pros may think of data resiliency as data recovery, the difference between the two is straightforward: data resilience is proactive, while data recovery is reactive.
+With so many threats, resilient data is the only way to ensure your organization can recover from any attack, breach, natural disaster, hardware failure, or other incident.
+While many IT pros may think of data resiliency as data recovery, the difference is straightforward: data resilience is proactive, while data recovery is reactive.

 So, what should you do to ensure your organization’s data is resilient and always available when needed?
 Here are five steps to get you there.